sarasuni/sk-assignment-11/README.md

 Note taker is a web application that can be used to write and save notes for future reference.

 ### Motivation: ###
-The motivation behind this project is to learn and demonstrate HTML, CSS, Javascript, Bootstrap, express, heroke and jquery(Third party API's) coding skills.
+The motivation behind this project is to learn and demonstrate HTML, CSS, Javascript, Bootstrap, express, heroku and jquery(Third party API's) coding skills.

 ### Technologies used: ###
     * HTML